-A flurry of new bar and restaurant openings in Metro Detroit
+A flurry of new bar and restaurant openings

 We’re in the eye of the latest storm of new bar and restaurant openings in Metro Detroit.
 This includes a fish concept in Southwest Detroit, a revamped Birmingham restaurant, a vegetarian cafe in Ferndale and more.